 First, the conviction prerequisite usually applies only if owners make the first move by contesting the forfeiture.
 Unlike criminal forfeiture, where the government must initiate the process by filing criminal charges, most conviction provisions do not fix the basic problem that civil forfeiture forces owners to go to civil court to win back seized property.
 If, for any reason, they fail to do so, the government can forfeit the property without a conviction.

 And, as this report details, there are many reasons owners may not make it to court: inability to afford counsel, property that is worth less than the cost of hiring an attorney, the difficulty of navigating a complex process with tight deadlines and a process generally stacked against owners.
-Minnesota, an early adopter of a conviction provision in 2014, 1 illustrates the problem.
+Minnesota, an early adopter of a conviction provision in 2014, 1

 The median value of currency forfeited in Minnesota is typically quite low—just $718 in 2018—and well below the cost of hiring an attorney.
 And, as noted above, state data indicate forfeiture claims are infrequently filed, in only 22% of drug and DWI cases.
 This suggests at least 78% of Minnesota’s forfeitures do not require a conviction, and that figure may be higher given that claims may be abandoned or lead to settlement.
 2